|Applies To||RSA Product Set: Archer|

-This does not provide much information on why it is failing so you should set up a trace to capture more information.
+This does not provide much information on why the Save is failing, so you should set up a trace to capture more information.
 Enabling a module in IIS called the Failed Request Tracing module can help get more details on why IIS isn't able to route certain requests.
 You can install it by following the steps below:

-When the trace has been configured reproduce the error message so that it is captured.
+After configuring the trace, reproduce the error message so that it is captured.
 Navigate to the logging directory of the trace and you will see all of the files.
 Open the latest file and you will see the entry for the failed request.
-It will be like the below.
+It will be like the example shown:

-The end of the entry you will see 404 6 0 0 and this is specifically Verb denied.
+At the end of the entry you will see 404 6 0 0 and this message is specifically Verb denied.
 When request filtering blocks an HTTP request because of a denied HTTP verb, IIS will return an HTTP 404 error to the client and log the following HTTP status with a unique substatus that identifies the reason that the request was denied.

 If you don't wish to list all the verbs within the HTTP verbs tab, you can edit feature settings.

-Look at the second check box.
-If it is checked, no need to add the Verbs in HTTP Verbs tab.
-If it is unchecked, then we have to add these in HTTP Verbs tab.
+Look at the second check box shown in the image above.
+If it is checked, there is no need to add the verbs in the HTTP Verbs tab.
+If it is unchecked, then you must add these in HTTP Verbs tab.

-If the above doesn't resolve the issue.
-Make sure that WebDav publishing is disabled on the server level.
+If the above steps do not resolve the issue, make sure that WebDav publishing is disabled on the server level.